MicrosoftDocs/SupportArticles-docs/support/mem/intune/known-issues.md

 - **Status:** Active

-There's a known issue (originally posted on the Service Health Dashboard as IT393575) where occasionally the enrollment of a macOS device fails or the device might become unenrolled because of the MDM agent's mishandling of failed MDM certificate installations.
-When this issue occurs and the MDM agent doesn't receive the expected headers, the client removes its MDM enrollment profile automatically.
+There's a known issue (originally posted on the Service Health Dashboard as IT393575) where, occasionally, the enrollment of a macOS device fails or the device might become unenrolled because the MDM agent mishandles failed MDM certificate installations.
+When this issue occurs and the MDM agent doesn't receive the expected headers, the client automatically removes its MDM enrollment profile.
 To fix this issue, you have to re-enroll the device.

 ## Android 12 clipboard data toast notification